 - any other pre-email factors like a notice that flags whether an email is external or not.

 For example, you could use the same phishing template and have it sent from two different sources: one being a generic external name and email address, and one sent from your CEO's name and email.
 Regardless of what's inside the email, the latter is more likely to be opened because the sender name and email address are more trustworthy.

-The click rate is the percent of recipients who clicked on the phishing link inside the email.
+The click rate is the percentage of recipients who clicked on the phishing link inside the email.

-This is the most common metric, and the one that most teams providing training look at when measuring performance.
+Click rate is the most commonly used metric and the one that most teams providing training look at when measuring performance.
 That's understandable—this metric is the most direct way of seeing how many of your employees are doing The Bad Thing (falling for your test.)